albertshkhyan/node_lessons_Junior/readme.md

 ---

-# Plan - Asyncronous validation and Impove Data
+# Plan - Course Validation

-    *  do async validation in utils/validator.js -> extract mail validation from route, and transfer in  validator.js -> SINGLE RESPONSIBILITY
-    * use sanitaizers
-        .trim()
-        .normalizeEmail()

-        #sanitaizers - for protect database,

-*
+* FIX THIS: When in inut write wrong value  then, click on submit  after that all dada cleared.